cristianradu/dotfiles/README.md

 # run init script
 ~/dotfiles/init.sh
 ```

-Init script will source all dotfiles and automatically add itself to `~/.bashrc`
+Init script will source all dotfiles and automatically add itself (once) to `~/.bashrc`

 ### Update